 Korathota, a little known village in the Kaduwela Divisional Secretariat, can boast of having the two oldest cave inscriptions discovered in the Colombo District.
 These historic cave inscriptions dating back 2000 years are seen at the Korathota Rajamaha Viharaya, located on the road to Homagama, off the old Colombo – Ratnapura road.

-Signs of an ancient civilization dating back to around the 6th century B.C., have been found along the banks of the Kelani river.
-After Prince Vijaya landed in the island of Ceylon, it is believed that his entourage moved through the Western Province, setting up villages along the fertile river lands.
+Signs of an ancient civilization dating back to around the 6th century B.C., have been found along the banks of the Kelani River.
+After Prince Vijaya landed on the island of Ceylon, it is believed that his entourage moved through the Western Province, setting up villages along the fertile river lands.

 The largest cave, measuring 25 metres in length, 15 metres in width and 18 metres in height, houses a temple, also constructed more recently.
 It contains a large statue of a reclining Buddha, five large standing Buddha statues and two smaller ones.
 However, Mr. Tillekewardene said, these statues are not of archaeological importance because they have been reconstructed after the Kandy period.
 Although the cave temple must have existed during the Kandy period, nothing of the Kandy era is seen here.
 The characteristics of the statues are of a later period.
 To the right of the large cave temple is a smaller cave with an old chaitya in front.